Last night I saw 34-year-old Kobe Bryant go down with a season-ending/career-threatening Achilles injury.

 With a new outlook on life and Nicole by his side, Nique pushed himself harder during rehab and in the gym than he has ever before.
 The results would show the following season.

-Nique would come back the next year and become the unanimous Comeback Player of the Year averaging 30 points a game – second to only Michael Jordan.
-It didn’t take him long to get back into the groove either as he started the season off with a 30 point game against the Knicks and 33 the next night against MJ and the Bulls.
-Two weeks later he blew up for 41 points and 16 rebounds against the Celtics.
-During that season he also broke Bob Petit’s franchise record for points and was named to the NBA All-Second Team.
+Nique would come back the next year and become the unanimous Comeback Player of the Year, averaging 30 points a game -- second to only Michael Jordan.
+It didn't take him long to get back into the groove either as he started the season off with a 30-point game against the Knicks and 33 the next night against MJ and the Bulls.
+Two weeks later, he blew up for 41 points and 16 rebounds against the Celtics.
+During that season, he also broke Bob Petit's franchise record for points and was named to the NBA All-Second Team.

 Nique would go on to play six more seasons in the NBA and even left for a brief stint in the Euroleague where he averaged 20 points a game and won a championship.

-He never did win a Championship in the NBA but he’s a Champion Athlete and a NBA great that overcame odds and reminded the sports world for years after his injury why he’s a Champion.
+He never did win a Championship in the NBA but he's a Champion Athlete and an NBA great that overcame odds and reminded the sports world for years after his injury why he's a Champion.

 I expect another Champion to do the same.